davebenson/doom4-walkthrough/README.md

 You start on a useless platform, and have to jump left to get to the Maintenance Hangar that VEGA alludes to.
 Upon entering the building, look right, and you can see a Revenant eating a corpse.
 It soon comes down to attack you.
-There are a gaggle of demons on the floor below you, and more will spawn.
+There are a gaggle of demons on the floor below you, and more will spawn when you drop down to the lower level (as you must to get to the locker room with the needed boots).
 In total, there's about 3 Possessed Soldiers, 3 Hell Razers, 3 Possessed Engineers.
 (No Imps, unfortunately, as it would help with the Chiropracter challenge.)